-Our diesel fuel
+Our diesel

 transport tanks are roto-moulded in Australia